 Dining at View Boston

-The Beacon will serve up seasonally inspired menus to satiate any craving.
-Half lounge, half restaurant, tourists and Bostonians alike can relax on plush sofas while overlooking he Boston skyline in this warmly decorated space.
+If you’re looking for a dining experience to leave you at the edge of your seat, The Beacon is the spot to go.
+The Beacon serves up seasonally inspired menus to satiate any craving.
+Half lounge, half restaurant, tourists and Bostonians alike can relax on plush sofas while overlooking the Boston skyline in this warmly decorated space.

-If you’re looking for a dining experience to leave you at the edge of your seat, The Cloud Terrace and Stratus are the spots to go.
-Enjoy a meal in the “stratosphere” while enjoying 360-degree city views.
-Stratus offers indoor dining with floor to ceiling windows of the city that open up for patio dining in warmer weather on the observation deck, so you can dine 750 feet in the air.
+The Cloud Terrace and Stratus offer small bites and sips while allowing guests to bask in the breathtaking views.
+Enjoy a seat in the “stratosphere” with a front row seat to Northwest city views.
+Stratus offers indoor small bites and sips with floor to ceiling windows of the city that open up for patio dining in warmer weather on the observation deck, so you can dine 750 feet in the air.

 Additional amusements at View Boston